Amdocs (NASDAQ:DOX) Updates FY 2022 Earnings Guidance

 Amdocs (NASDAQ:DOX) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share guidance of $5.110-$5.310 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.640.
 The company issued revenue guidance of $4.44 billion-$4.61 billion, compared to the consensus revenue estimate of $4.06 billion.Amdocs also updated its Q2 2022 guidance to $1.220-$1.280 EPS.

-Amdocs (NASDAQ:DOX) last posted its quarterly earnings data on Tuesday, February 1st.
-The technology company reported $1.20 EPS for the quarter, topping the consensus estimate of $1.18 by $0.02.
-The company had revenue of $1.10 billion during the quarter, compared to analyst estimates of $1.10 billion.
-Amdocs had a net margin of 12.13% and a return on equity of 15.64%.
-Amdocs’s quarterly revenue was up 1.7% compared to the same quarter last year.
-During the same period in the previous year, the firm earned $1.06 earnings per share.
-Sell-side analysts expect that Amdocs will post 4.72 earnings per share for the current fiscal year.

-Separately, JPMorgan Chase & Co. downgraded Amdocs from an overweight rating to a neutral rating and decreased their target price for the stock from $91.00 to $86.00 in a research report on Tuesday, December 14th.
+Separately, JPMorgan Chase & Co. downgraded shares of Amdocs from an overweight rating to a neutral rating and reduced their price objective for the company from $91.00 to $86.00 in a research note on Tuesday, December 14th.

 Amdocs Ltd. is a holding company, which engages in the provision of software products and services for the communications, entertainment, and media industry service providers.
 The firm’s offerings are based on a product and services mix, using technologies and methodologies, such as cloud and cloud native, microservices, DevSecOps, low-/no-code, edge computing, open source, bimodal operations, site reliability engineering and increasing amounts of automation through standard information technology tools, open APIs and machine learning and artificial intelligence.